apbetioli/mariubialli/README.md

 It also has a section for downloading documents for free that requires login and captures leads as well.

-Behind the scenes, the idea was to store data in GraphCMS and the pages construct themselves from the data it receives.
+Behind the scenes, the idea was to store data in GraphCMS and build the pages dynamically based on the data it receives.

 ## This project uses